 Total BCAA = 2.3 grams

-I have often heard people talk controversially about BCAA’s.
+On occasion I hear people talk controversially about BCAA’s.
 Some claim BCAA’s are a complete waste of money, some swear by them – while other athletes say they prefer EAA’s.

 Ironically, BCAA’s are EAA’s.